-- 5.9.1 Building S, standing to less than 1m in height, is one of the tenant's longhouses.
+- 5.16.1 Building S, standing to less than 1m in height, was a typical, east west aligned long-house / byre dwelling.
 The plan is still clearly visible, with the byre at the western end.
 Much of the floor cobbling has been retained, as have the foundation courses of several of the internal divisions.
-A large slab, most probably a hearth stone, was located c0.5m from the eastern end-wall suggesting that the roof was originally hipped, with a smoke hood at the eastern end.
-This is the only structure so far examined (Phase 1) that retains such direct evidence for a hipped roof to the parlour, and as such demonstrates part of the evolution of the architectural style within the township. - 5.9.2 The ruinous structures located in the boggy area to the south appear to be associated buildings.
+A large slab, most probably a hearth stone, was located c0.5m from the eastern end-wall showing the evolution of the architectural style within the Township, with the more typical central hearth, as seen in Building D, being moved towards a gable wall for greater efficiency of the hearth Brunskill 1997, 230). - 5.16.2 The structure is shown as a barn on a photograph held within the Museum Trust archive, dated to around the turn of the twentieth century, but was a ruin in its present state, by the time of the RCAHMS survey of 1963.
+The curving wall butting the north-eastern corner of the building was added by Bob Smith prior to 1986. - 5.16.2 The ruinous structures located in the boggy area to the south appear to be associated buildings.
 Building T may originally have been a barn, although it was aligned at the wrong angle for winnowing.
 It has two north / south aligned internal walls; the easternmost of which had a slight return that was added at a later stage to create a three-celled structure.
-At this stage this building was presumably used as a stable or animal shed, and incorporated two much smaller rooms at its eastern end. - 5.9.3 The very ruinous structure U was probably an animal shelter of similar size to structure P, and had similarly thin walls; however, little structural evidence survives and it was not possible to establish the detailed character.
+At this stage this building was presumably used as a stable or animal shed, and incorporated two much smaller rooms at its eastern end.

+5.16.3 The very ruinous structure U was probably an animal shelter of similar size to structure P, and had similarly thin walls; however, little structural evidence survives and it was not possible to establish the detailed character.

-5.10 BUILDING W
+5.17 BUILDING W (FIG 20)